lucydot/slides/Python_2011/notes.md

 ## To remember

 - think about internet
-- Change Keyboard!
+- Change Keyboard! or use headphone/microphone
 - check with Cai - questions, monitoring, note taking..have an instructor to instructor chat.
 - ASK FOR FEEDBACK at end
+- check Binder running ok

 ## Setup

 - Teams for the call
-- ? for quiz questions
+- etherpad for notes, questions, links
+- directpoll for polling: https://www.directpoll.com/c?XDVhEt2FQnm1qDVqy6t8Hp1pNW2T1N#opt0 is the admin page (have it ready)
-- etherpad for notes
+- forms for post-workshop quiz
-- website for class notes (not needed during)
+- jitsi for break out
-- presentation (not needed during)
+- online notebook for people have problems running locally:

 - so student will have: Me on Teams, their notebook webpage on as standard.
 Then the etherpad for notes, and the quiz webpage for the quiz.

 ## Intro & Outline